Second highest coronavirus surges in state: Deaths rise by 93, cases up 11,433

 Deaths

-The state on Thursday identified eight deaths in Palm Beach County, four men and four women, ranging from a 60-year-old woman to a 103-year-old woman with the later the oldest ever.
+The state on Friday identified eight deaths in Palm Beach County, four men and four women, ranging from a 60-year-old woman to a 103-year-old woman, the oldest ever.

 Martin County's new deaths were a 76-year-old man and an 81-year-old woman.
 In St. Lucie, the newly reported death was a 73-year-old woman.
 In Indian River there was an 87-year-old woman besides the 24-year-old man.